Sashimi on ice looks fantastic, but this is just plain wrong in terms of proper fish service!

-6502 El Cajon Boulevard, College Area
+6502 El Cajon Boulevard, San Diego

 In the College area, Tokyo Sushi Loha (recently relocated to 6502 El Cajon Boulevard) is a powerhouse.
 The place used to do slamming business out of strip mall, but the owners managed to finagle the wild, octagonal building at ECB and Aragon, which was an IHOP or a HoJo, or something equally ridiculous, if memory serves.
 With the remodel, Loha has gone from seedy to stylish.
 Glass sculptures, colored lights, and a suit of samurai armor (with cat whiskers!) set the stage for one of SD’s weirdest sushi scenes.